 - Position the axle into the transmission where the splines slide into the splines of the transmission.
 Pushing on the CV housing will eventually snap the housing shaft into the transmission.

 - Insert the other end of the CV axle into the wheel hub and screw on the new axle shaft nut.
 Use a powered impact driver to torque down on the nut.
 If a powered impact driver is not available, the nut can be torqued down later.
 Otherwise, install the cotter pin.

-- Wiggle on and connect the steering knuckle on to the suspension strut.
+- Wiggle the steering knuckle onto the suspension strut.
 Align the mounting holes and push in the two mounting bolts.
 Screw on the bolt's nuts and torque down.